 I find shopping on-line for wigs very difficult.
 It's difficult to gauge length unless a human being is wearing them, and key word searches are nearly useless.

-On the bright side, sometimes you'll luck into something, and there are now several good FAQ's up on how to care for your wig (such as Alternative Look.co.uk's Wig FAQ at http://www.alternativelook.co.uk/information.htm#1).
+On the bright side, sometimes you'll luck into something, and there are now several good FAQ's up on how to care for your wig (such as this one at http://www.headcovers.com/care_wigs.php).
+Check out eBay and cosplay sites too.

 - My Favorite Obsession: Liz Stockton's Rocky Horror Wigs (liz@sins.la)

-The winner of the Magenta/Space division categories at the 25th anniversary was wearing wigs Liz made.
+Liz has branched out from doing wigs to doing accessories and costume pieces; I don't think a definitive list is available at this time.
+The winner of the Magenta/Space division categories at the 25th anniversary was wearing wigs Liz made, and apparently the BluRay Rocky is wearing one too.
 I've liked the wigs I've seen of hers (the Frank wig is very nice and her Janet wig is also very popular), though I did meet one very unhappy purchaser of a "Rocky" wig.
-These are very reasonably priced, usually about what you'd pay for a street wig you'd then have to get styled.
-She's also added a guarantee that if you are not satisfied with one of her wigs, you can send it back and she'll exchange it and/or work on it until you are satisfied.
-I bought my last Magenta wig from her, which I modified only a little, further trimming the front.
-It gets compliments.
+These are reasonably priced, usually about what you'd pay for a street wig you'd then have to get styled.
+I bought a Magenta wig from her, which I modified only a little (Liz's wig is cut straight across the bottom front; Magenta's hair is slightly shorter next to her face).
+It gets compliments and it's held up well.
+I tried to do better at Outfitters and couldn't.

 6626 Hollywood Boulevard